RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 ### Task

-- Working in teams of one to three people, and in an entirely reproducible way, please obtain data from the [US General Social Survey](https://gss.norc.org/Get-The-Data)^[The US GSS is recommended here because individual-level data are publicly available, and the dataset is well-documented.
+- Working as part of a team of one to three people, and in an entirely reproducible way, please obtain data from the [US General Social Survey](https://gss.norc.org/Get-The-Data)^[The US GSS is recommended here because individual-level data are publicly available, and the dataset is well-documented.
 But, often university students in particular countries have access to individual level data that are not available to the public, and if this is the case then you are welcome to use that instead.
 Students at Australian universities will likely have access to individual-level data from the Australian General Social Survey, and could use that.
 Students at Canadian universities will likely have access to individual-level data from the Canadian General Social and may like to use that.].
 (You are welcome to use a different government-run survey, but please obtain permission before starting.)
 - Obtain the data, focus on one aspect of the survey, and then use it to tell a story.
   - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then use R Markdown to prepare a PDF with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, an appendix that will, at least, contain a survey, and references.
   - In addition to conveying a sense of the dataset of interest, the data section should include, but not be limited to: